enliten/enliten-lab-webpage/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Enliten Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "Enliten Lab at University of Tennessee."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+The Enliten Lab is a research group at the [University of Tennessee](https://eecs.utk.edu).
+Our goal is to enhance the secure and economic operation of electric power systems using cutting-edge machine learning, optimization, and control techniques.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->